eridannus/eridannus.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
 I'm Martín, PhD in Computer Science.
 My research interests are Human-Computer Interaction, User Interface Design, User Experience, and Social Media.
-Although they're not areas of my speciality, I'm also interested in digital rights, privacy and security, Philosophy, and Philology.
+Although they're not areas of my speciality, I'm also interested in digital rights, privacy and security, Architecture, Industrial Design (all kinds of Design tbh), Literature (English, French and Russian specially), Philosophy, Philology as well as *Shoah* studies.

 Currently, I'm lecturer at the [University Centre UAEM Valle de México](https://cuvalledemexico.uaemex.mx/){:target="_blank"}.